Maxime Authom

 Maxime Authom (born 29 March 1987) is a Belgian tennis player playing on the ATP Challenger Tour.

 Career

 On 2 April 2012, he reached his highest ATP singles ranking of 184, after reaching his first ATP Challenger final in Rimouski, Canada.
 He is coached by Pim Van Mele.
 He won 7 single titles and 3 double titles in Futures tournaments.

+In 2023, Authom was banned from professional tennis for three years and 9 months and fined $30,000 ($21,000 suspended) by the International Tennis Integrity Agency for six match fixing offences.